-- (a) A school resource officer is any law enforcement officer assigned to one or more public schools within a public school unit for at least 20 hours per week for more than 12 weeks per calendar year to assist with all of the following, consistent with any written memorandum of understanding between the public school unit and the law enforcement agency governing the school resource officer: - (1) School safety. - (2) School security. - (3) Emergency preparedness. - (4) Emergency response. - (5) Any additional responsibilities related to school safety or security assigned by the officer's employer while the officer is acting as a school resource officer. - (b) All school resource officers shall comply with initial training standards, as established by subsection (c) of this section, within one year of being assigned as a school resource officer.
-After initial training, all school resource officers shall comply with continuing education standards, as established by subsection (c) of this section. - (c) The North Carolina Criminal Justice Education and Training Standards Commission and the North Carolina Sheriffs' Education and Training Standards Commission, in collaboration with the Center for Safer Schools and the Department of Health and Human Services, Division of Mental Health, Developmental Disabilities, and Substance Abuse, shall establish initial training and continuing education standards for school resource officers.
-These standards shall, at a minimum, include training on the following topics: mental health, students with disabilities, racial equity, and crisis intervention and de-escalation."
+- (a) A school resource officer is any law enforcement officer assigned to one or more public schools within a public school unit, at least 20 hours per week, to assist with all of the following, consistent with any written memorandum of understanding between the public school unit and the law enforcement agency governing the school resource officer: - (1) School safety. - (2) School security. - (3) Emergency preparedness. - (4) Emergency response. - (5) Any additional responsibilities related to school safety or security assigned by the officer's employer while the officer is acting as a school resource officer. - (b) All school resource officers must comply with any continuing education training requirements, as established by subsection (c) of this section.
+A law enforcement officer who did not serve as a school resource officer during the 2019-2020 school year shall also complete the initial training as established by subsection (c) of this section. - (c) The North Carolina Criminal Justice Education and Training Standards Commission and the North Carolina Sheriffs' Education and Training Standards Commission, in collaboration with the Center for Safer Schools and the Department of Health and Human Services, Division of Mental Health, Developmental Disabilities, and Substance Abuse, shall establish initial training and continuing education standards for school resource officers.
+These standards shall, at a minimum, include training on the following topics: mental health, students with disabilities, and crisis intervention and de-escalation."